 The Clash, Elvis Costello, James Taylor or Joni Mitchell.

 Many of my favourite musicians arguably hit their peak sometime in

 the 1990s, such as The Lemonheads, Tom Petty, The Shins, Erin

-Mckeown, Modest Mouse, Belle and Sebastian, Kimya Dawson, The New
+Mckeown, Modest Mouse, Belle and Sebastian, They Might Be Giants,

-Pornographers and Built to Spill.
-I try to be aware of music that's
+The New Pornographers and Built to Spill.
+I try to be aware of

-been recorded in this decade.
-Beirut, The Mountain Goats, Sarah
+music that's been recorded in this decade.
+Beirut, The Mountain

-Blasko, Lisa Mitchell, Regina Spektor and Florence + the Machine
+Goats, Sarah Blasko, Lisa Mitchell, Regina Spektor and Florence +

 I like to cook Mexican food, usually simplistic versions of the